flushrushdev-droid/rork-email-cleanup-saas-clone/FRONTEND_ENHANCEMENT_PLAN.md

 - Audit all files for hardcoded colors
 - Replace with theme colors
 - Add missing colors to theme if needed

+**Note:** Should be done BEFORE Recommendation #27 (Dark Mode Polish) - makes dark mode audit easier when all colors are theme-based

 **Examples Found:**
 ```typescript